hetida/hetida-designer/docs/user_guide/tutorials/component_workflow_tutorial.md

 ![component_editor](./../../assets/first_workflow/component_editor.png)

-Note that this component revision is "released" (remember that you should use released component revisions in a workflow to be able to later release it).
+Note that this component revision is "RELEASED" (remember that you should use released component revisions in a workflow to be able to later release it).
 Therefore, the code editor does not allow to edit the code and you cannot change anything in the input / output configuration dialog either.
 You need to either create a new revision or a copy via one of the following buttons:

 ![new_revision_and_copy_button](./../../assets/first_workflow/new_revision_and_copy_button.png)